 The fact that Jesus is mentioned when He was 12 years old must have some significance.
-Aside from when He had first learned to walk and talk, when the wise men came to see Him, when He was about 1½ years old, this is the only time in His childhood that He is mentioned in the scriptures from the time of His birth.
+Aside from when He had first learned to walk and talk when the wise men came to see Him at His home in Nazareth, Galilee when He was about 16 months old and when He went to Egypt, this is the only time in His childhood that He is mentioned in the Scriptures since the time surrounding His birth.

 Jesus' attitude was, “I'm 12 years old now.
 Why were you looking for me?
 Didn't you know that because I am now 12, I must be about my Father's business?”

 So based on this passage of Scripture, we see a definite change of attitude and responsibility and accountability once a person reaches the age of 12.

 This is also where the Jewish ideas of “bar mitzvah” and “bat mitzvah” come from.
 The Jewish people have a ceremony for boys (bar mitzvah) and girls (bat mitzvah) around this age that signifies—among other things—that they are now accountable for their actions.